doekman/til/python/get-started.md

 pip
 ---

 With Python comes pip, the package manager for Python stuff.
 Type `pip3 install psycopg2` to install the Postgres driver for [SqlAlchemy][], Python's db-driver/ORM.
 Type `pip install psycopg2` to install this for Python 2.
+Or better: use *venv* and `pip` will automatically use the right Python version.

 venv
 ----
-[VirtualEnv](venv) will enable you to specify *per project* what Python version and packages to use...
+A Virtual Environment is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.

+* Create: `python3 -m venv path/to/venv`
+* Activate: `source path/to/venv/bin/activate`
+* Deactivate: `deactivate`

 gem